 Statistics of our VAU-Bench. (a) Distribution of main anomaly types. (b) Distribution of video durations (top) and the proportion of anomalous segments within each video (bottom). (c) The evaluation criteria for four VAU tasks.

 We evaluate VAU-R1 on the VAU-Bench dataset, which encompasses diverse real-world scenarios from MSAD, UCF-Crime, and ECVA.
-The evaluation focuses on four key tasks: multiple-choice question answering (QA), temporal anomaly grounding, anomaly reasoning, and anomaly classification.
+The evaluation focuses on four key tasks: multiple-choice question answering (QA), temporal anomaly grounding, anomaly classification, and anomaly analysis.

 ---|---|---|---|---|---|---|---|---|---|